w314/notes/javaNotes/javaBackend.md

 ###### store

-A store is a client-managed resource repository.
+A store is a **client-managed resource repository**.
 A store resource lets an API client put resources in, get them back out, and decide when to delete them.

 A store never generates new URIs.
 Instead, each stored resource has a URI.
 The URI was chosen by a client when the resource initially put it into the store.